Recently updated on: September 20, 2023

 5. You don't fully understand your investment.

-The biggest reason people would be stressed over their investment is that they may not fully understand where they are invested.
+The biggest reason people would be stressed over their investment is that they don't fully understand where they are invested.

-They may have just been enticed by friends or family members who posted on social media about a new shiny product that supposedly offers guaranteed returns.
+They may have just been enticed by friends or family members who posted about a new shiny product that supposedly offers guaranteed returns on social media.

 Knowing the red flags that may indicate an investment is a scam is also essential.
 You may read a previous post here.